 Most people overlook disability insurance, but if you looked at the statistics, you are more likely to become disabled than pass away during your working years.
 Hopefully and disability you suffer is temporary and you have enough in savings to cover you while you are out of work.
 However, what happens if it is permanent or you can no longer work?
 Then what?
 It’s best to address this now rather than after the fact.

-Overall, I think this is a good list for things that many people don’t think of that could put them in a better financial state.
-I encourage you to tackle at least a few of these in the new year to get your finances healthier.
+Overall, I think the listed money moves to make is a good list for things that many people don’t think of that could put them in a better financial state.
+I encourage you to tackle at least a few of these money moves to make in the new year to get your finances healthier.

 Readers, what do you think about this list?
-Is there anything you would add?
+Are there any money moves to make that you would add?